-• Major acid contributors in the middle basin include Rock Camp and Pierce Run.
+- Little Raccoon - Flint Run is the largest contributor of AMD in the Little Raccoon Creek watershed.
+A majority of this (90%) is attributed to a 240-acre site in the headwaters.
+This site, called Broken Aro, previously housed a coal preparation facility and mine tailings dump.
+Other major AMD contributors in this basin include Mulga Run, Buffer Run and Goose Run. - Middle Basin - Major acid contributors in the middle basin include Rock Camp and Pierce Run.
 Rock Camp is the most consistent contributor of AMD, and has net acidic water regardless of flow.
-Pierce Run has experienced some net alkaline flows; it is thought that this might result from current mining operations in the area.

-• Watershed Outreach

-• In addition to the technical work of AMD remediation, other activities in the watershed are geared toward meeting goals of steward-ship and conservation in the region.
+Pierce Run has experienced some net alkaline flows; it is thought that this might result from current mining operations in the area. - Watershed Outreach - In addition to the technical work of AMD remediation, other activities in the watershed are geared toward meeting goals of stewardship and conservation in the region.
 Annual litter pick-ups, tree-plantings and canoe-floats all encourage residents to become stewards of our watershed.
 School programs for youths help educate students about water quality, acid mine drainage, and the value of clean water.
 In addition, a new community group has formed to address access issues for canoers and kayakers who wish to paddle on the creek.

-For further updates on the progress in Raccoon Creek, please visit our webpage at: www.raccooncreek.org
+For further updates on the progress in Raccoon Creek, please visit our webpage at:

+www.raccooncreek.org

-Total acid load reduction = 5,339 lbs/day Total metal load reduction = 878 lbs/day
+Total acid load reduction = 4,706 lbs/day Total metal load reduction = 849 lbs/day